kumekay/p7/README.md

 -	**Retention:** 0.0549
 -	**Net conversion:** 0.0156

 Empirical Standard deviation should be comparable to analytic estimate for Gross and Net conversion because unit of diversion and unit of analysis is the same - cookie.
-To calculate Retention we use user-id based number of enrollment, but analyse data on cookie based on cookie, so empirical estimate may differ from analytical.
+To calculate Retention we use user-id based number of enrollment, but analyze data on cookie based on cookie, so empirical estimate may differ from analytical.

 ### Sizing